- Business home

 Support for employers to assist eligible employees to access Paid Parental Leave.

 The Paid Parental Leave scheme allows eligible parents to take time off work to care for a newborn or recently adopted child.

 The financial support provided by the scheme complements parents’ existing birth or adoption entitlements to paid and unpaid leave.

 The Paid Parental Leave scheme is designed to:

-- promote equity between men and women and balance between work and family life
+- balance work and family life